Query Logic.

 - This is the FIRST and most important filter

-✓ SECONDARY FILTER: Has performance point within 0.1 ft of required head
+✓ SECONDARY FILTER: Has at least one performance point with head ≥ 92% of required head

-- This is a preliminary check before detailed interpolation
+- Preliminary check before detailed interpolation at required flow

 This initial filtering typically reduces the candidate pool from thousands of pumps to